 - Combine the turnips, marjoram, thyme, rosemary, garlic powder, onion powder, salt, and black pepper in a bowl.
 Drizzle with olive oil and stir to coat.

 - Spread the turnips on a baking sheet covered with parchment paper.
-Roast for 30-35 minutes turning halfway through the roasting time.
-If desired season with more salt and pepper to taste.
+Roast for 25-30 minutes, turning halfway through.
+If desired, season with more salt and pepper to taste.

 Notes